pyOpenSci/pyopensci.github.io/_posts/2022-10-24-why-python-package-health-metrics-matter.md

 ---

-## Metrics are critical to program development
+## Metrics are critical to the development of any program

-*Developing pyOpenSci as an independent organization that supports Python open source software*

 I've created a few open science focused programs now from the ground up.
 One at NEON and another at CU Boulder.
 When building a new program, one of the first